Combined arms: Cold War years

-Post Cold War (1992–present)
+Post Cold War

 In 2000, the US Army began developing a new set of doctrines intended to use information superiority to wage warfare.
-Six pieces of equipment were crucial for this: AWACS, an airborne look-down radar JSTARS, GPS, the lowly SINCGARS VHF digital radio, and ruggedized PCs.
+Six pieces of equipment were crucial for this: Boeing E-3 Sentry for Airborne early warning and control, Northrop Grumman E-8 Joint Surveillance Target Attack Radar System (for Airborne ground surveillance), GPS, VHF SINCGARS (for ground and airborne communications), and ruggedized computers.
 The mix is supplemented by satellite photos and passive reception of enemy radio emissions, forward observers with digital target designation, specialized scouting aircraft, anti-artillery radars and gun-laying software for artillery.
-Everything feeds into the network.

 Based on this doctrine, many US ground vehicles moved across the landscape alone.
 If they encountered an enemy troop or vehicle concentration, they would assume a defensive posture, lay down as much covering fire as they could, designate the targets for requested air and artillery assets.
 Within a few minutes, on station aircraft would direct their missions to cover the ground vehicle.
 Within a half-hour heavy attack forces would concentrate to relieve the isolated vehicle.
 In an hour and a half the relieved vehicle would be resupplied.

+21st-century developments

+In 2020, the Israel Defense Forces established the Multidimensional Unit, a dedicated combined arms battalion to test the viability of full integration of infantry, armor, and aircraft into a single battalion command structure.
+The unit fields Merkava Mk.4 main battle tanks, F-16D multirole fighters, Heron and Hermes 450 drones, and AH-64 Apache helicopters.

+During the Russo-Ukrainian War, Ukrainian units demonstrated the essentialness of 21st century combined arms against a numerically superior adversary; and demonstrated how Russian tanks, no matter how numerous, could be highly vulnerable when deployed without sufficient infantry cover, air defense, and electronic warfare support.